n

-The staffing category that covers everything inside an industrial building — from the receiving dock to the production floor to the shipping bay.
-If your operation involves forklifts, conveyor belts, or assembly stations, the workers you need fall under light industrial.
-We’ve been filling these roles since 2012.
+Everything inside an industrial building, from the receiving dock to the production floor to the shipping bay.
+If your operation runs on forklifts, conveyor belts, or assembly stations, we send the pre-screened workers you need, same-day.
+We’re a family-owned company that loves putting people to work.

-“Light industrial” is the staffing industry’s term for the broad category of blue-collar work that happens inside facilities — not on construction sites and not in offices.
+“Light industrial” is the staffing industry’s term for the broad category of blue-collar work that happens inside facilities, not on construction sites and not in offices.
 It spans warehouse operations, production floors, distribution centers, and manufacturing plants.
 When a facility manager in Knoxville calls a staffing agency and says “I need industrial workers,” they usually mean some combination of people who can drive forklifts, work an assembly line, load trucks, pull orders, operate machines, or handle materials.
-The specific mix depends on what kind of building they’re running.
+The specific mix depends on what kind of building they are running.
 A fulfillment center near Forks of the River needs pickers and packers.
-A manufacturing plant along Pellissippi Parkway needs assembly workers and machine tenders.
+A plant along the Pellissippi Parkway corridor needs assembly workers and machine tenders.
 A distribution center on the I-40 corridor needs dock loaders and inventory clerks.
-Light industrial staffing covers all of it under one umbrella — and Labor Exchange has been the go-to source for these workers across Knox County since 2012.
+Light industrial staffing covers all of it under one umbrella, and Labor Exchange has been the go-to source for these workers across Knox County since 2012.

 Two sides of the same facility — the logistics side and the production side.